grblHAL/Plugin_networking/README.md

 ## Networking services plugin

-This plugin contains code for "stream based" network protocol support on top of the lwIP TCP/IP stack plus some utilities.
+This plugin contains code for network protocol support on top of the lwIP TCP/IP stack.

-"stream based" in this context means that the HAL entry points for streaming are used as the API \(by dynamic pointer swapping on connect\).

 #### Server protocols supported: